 Action Progress RAG 7.2 Work in partnership to identify, support and promote new renewable energy projects across Kent and Medway, maximising funding from the Growth Fund, future Prosperity Fund and SE Energy Hub.
 KCC were successful in being awarded 100% grant funding from the Department for Business, Energy & Industrial Strategy's (BEIS) Low Carbon Skills Fund (LCSF) to commission individual heat decarbonisation plans for 35 of the top energy consuming sites across the estate.
 Alongside individual reports, the consultants will also develop a high-level strategic heat decarbonisation plan to support the development and delivery towards decarbonising our estate as set out in the net zero programme.
 The grant total was £208 627, and reports will be completed by 31st March 2023.
 KCC also bid to BEIS' Public Sector Decarbonisation Scheme Fund (PSDS) Phase 3b which, if successful, will result in an award of £1 824 832.
 This funding will cover conversions from gas boilers to air source heat pumps for 5 buildings (including one which is still reliant on oil) and include other measures such as new Building Management systems (BMS), insulation, LED lighting, and solar PV.
 These projects will see annual direct and indirect carbon savings of 113.87 tonnes per annum.
-(Annual direct carbon savings in tnCO2e per annum for direct emissions, i.e., fossil fuels, and annual indirect carbon savings in tnCO2e per annum for traded emissions, i.e., electricity).
-KCC continue to develop a pipeline of renewable technology projects, focusing on LED, solar, solar farm opportunities, and heat pumps for future phases of PSDS funding, Low Carbon Skills funding, Salix funding, net zero funding, and others.
-The KCC Bowerhouse II solar farm in Somerset was operational from May 2022 and up until 31st December 2022 it has generated 9 million 823 881 kW.
-KCC Kingshill solar farm is due to operational in spring 2023.
-RISK: No internal core funding allocated, so complete reliance on external funding.
-The rapid release of AMBER LEAD: KCC Government funding, with short timescales for bidding and delivery, has meant that partners are focused on responding to these immediate funding calls, rather than looking at longer-term opportunities.
+(Annual direct carbon savings in tnCO2e per annum for direct emissions, i.e., fossil fuels, and annual indirect carbon savings in tnCO2e per annum for traded emissions, i.e., fossil fuels, and heat pumps for future phases of PSDS funding, Low Carbon Skills funding, Salix funding, net zero funding, and others.
+AMBER LEAD: KCC KCC Kingshill solar farm is due to operational in spring 2023.
+RISK : No internal core funding allocated, so complete reliance on external funding.
+The rapid release of Government funding, with short timescales for bidding and delivery, has meant that partners are focused on responding to these immediate funding calls, rather than looking at longer-term opportunities.
 7.3 Continue to install solar panels on suitable public sector buildings and land, including offices, schools, and landfill sites.
 KCC continued to bid for further funding to install solar PV on KCC buildings, having completed several installs across the estate from previous rounds of funding.
 KCC continues to invest in solar across KCC's estate and have recently commissioned a solar mapping program which will influence future solar PV programs and enable districts and boroughs to plan their own solar programs.
-Ashford BC have produced 357 000 kW in a year with their program.
-AMBER LEAD: All Local Authorities RISK: Availability of funding opportunities across government is becoming less with more stringent criteria on funding agreements. ₹ 7.4 Develop and implement the Maidstone Heat Project.
+AMBER Ashford BC have produced 357 000 kW in a year with their program.
+RISK : Availability of funding opportunities across government is becoming less with more stringent criteria AM LEAD: All Local Authorities on funding agreements.
+7.4 Develop and implement the Maidstone Heat Project.
 The project was progressed to the commercialisation phase, but latest cost estimates meant it was not economically viable.
 The project has been put on hold to be re-activated if project redesign or other changes make it cost effective.
 RED LEAD: KCC RISK : Rising costs outweigh the benefits.
 Internal funding unavailable so completely reliant on external funds.